Lesson 4: Probabilistic Models of Uncertainty

 This shows the paths of all the hurricanes that passed through the region around New Orleans during the fifteen year period from 1945 through 1960.
 There’s nothing special about that particular range of dates.
 In just happens that the U.S. Government made a visualization of the paths of hurricanes over that fifteen year period, and that visualization is an extraordinarily vivid depiction of an essential fact about New Orleans: Hurricanes regularly and frequently threaten the city.
 If you created a similar graphic spanning any fifteen year period in the city’s history you would see a similar thick tangle of storms, with between one and three storms passing near the city every year, and one or two storms passing directly over the city every fifteen years.

 So Katrina, terrible as it was, was not seen by longtime residents of New Orleans either as unprecedented or even unexpected.
 In fact, floods caused both by hurricanes and inland storms occur in the city almost every year.
 Sometimes the water causes no more than minor damage to a handful of properties.
-Other times waters flood many blocks with several inches of water, causing millions of dollars in damage, and at most a few injuries or deaths.
-Rarely, but predictably (between once and twice every hundred years), something like Katrina occurs.
+Other times several inches of water flood many blocks, causing millions of dollars in damage, and at most a few injuries or deaths.
+Rarely, but predictably (between once and twice every hundred years), a catastrophic flood like the one caused by Katrina occurs.

 So, if we think retrospectively and ask “who is responsible for the death and destruction in New Orleans in 2005?”, any answer must hinge on what we know or suppose about the prospective thinking of residents of New Orleans and their political representatives in the years before 2005.
 They knew the city and region well.
 Just by living there – by experiencing floods throughout their lives and hearing stories of past floods handed down by their elders – they knew that hurricanes and other flood hazards were frequent, and in particular that monstrous storms were rare but always possible.
 Indeed, a hurricane nearly as destructive as Katrina inundated the city and killed hundreds of residents as recently as 1965.
 So the prospective question “what should we do to protect ourselves from the next storm”, has always been on the agenda in New Orleans.
 Whatever it was that turned Katrina into a catastrophe, then, stems from the politics resulting from that prospective question, asked every day of every year in the decades leading up to Katrina.
 Politics in each of those years at the local, state and federal levels culminated in choices by politicians to build sufficiently robust levees and other flood control infrastructure, or not; To permit and subsidize the construction of homes in flood-prone areas, or not; To destroy wetlands that if left in tact would dampen storm surges, or not; To prepare and fund adequate evacuation plans, or not.